 Division of Healthcare Engineering

-As of December 2014, a new Division of Healthcare Engineering was established in the UNC Department of Radiation Oncology.
+In December 2014, a new Division of Healthcare Engineering was established in the UNC Department of Radiation Oncology.
 The Division studies the interplay between people and their workplace environments, and how this information can be used to improve clinic efficiency and ensure patient safety.

 Welcome to the Division of Healthcare Engineering.
 Our focus is broad as we implement and research the impact of management practices, design of physical spaces and processes, human and system factors, and cognitive factors that influence worker’s abilities to perform their job well, and directly influence reliability, safety and quality.